trussworks/truss-interview/README.md

 how to build and run it.
 Your code will be run on either macOS 10.15 or Ubuntu 16.04 LTS, your choice.

-## The problem: CSV or JSON data normalization
+## The problem: data normalization

-You can decide between using the command line or browser-based code to complete the solution.
-Follow the instructions below based on which method you would like to use.
+You can decide between writing your solution in code that will be run on the command line or in a web browser.
+Pick one of the following methods and follow the instructions below:

-### CSV:
+### CSV (If you want us to run your code from the command line):

 Please write a tool that reads a CSV formatted file on `stdin` and emits a normalized CSV formatted file on `stdout`.
 For example, if